John Cornyn: Victims' rights

 Cornyn opposes profiting from memorabilia tied to convicted murderers, and has made several unsuccessful attempts to pass laws against it.

 Election law

-In 2021, Cornyn helped Senate Republicans filibuster national election reform legislation.
-Cornyn described the bill, which exclusively received support from members of the Democratic Party, as a "politically-motivated federal takeover of our elections."
+In 2021, Cornyn and Senate Republicans blocked the For the People Act, an election reform that would have created independent redistricting commissions to draw Congressional lines in all states and banned partisan gerrymandering.
+Cornyn described the bill as a power grab.

 Removal of Confederate statues

 Cornyn opposes the removal of statues relating to the Confederate States of America.
 He has said, "I don't think we can go back and erase our history by removing statues."